 This Single Source centralizes your content.
 This eliminates knowledge gaps and department silos.

-A Single Source System also centralizes your content creation process.
-Write, edit, manage, and publish, all from one system.
+A Single Source System also streamlines your content creation process.
+You can write, edit, manage, and publish, all from one system.

 A single source system eliminates questions about: